merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 Even if `security/openssl` is installed, it cannot check certificates.
 There are older ones by OpenCSW in `/etc/opt/csw/ssl/certs`.
 I guess they can be used but we can install them using pkgsrc, too

 I reminded that I had ca-certificates in Linux, but the package from pkgsrc needs `py-cryptography` which needs **Rust** for building, and Rust isn't available for Solaris-SPARC (yet).
+I couldn't build the older version of it because it uses older OpenSSL (1.0 or 1.1) functions and definitions.
+But I guess it's possible to patch it...

 But it's just necessary to install `security/mozilla-rootcerts-openssl` to get newer certificates.
 They will be stored in /usr/pkg/etc/openssl/certs, and then everything works well!